Full question:

 Answer:

-You may also name more than one person as your Durable Power of Attorney.
-If you should decide to name more than one, you should specify whether that person can act independently or whether they must act jointly.
-If you were to name two people to act jointly as Durable Power of Attorney, a deadlock may transpire if they both cannot agree.
-Instead of naming two people, you could name one person as your Durable Power of Attorney and another person as an alternate to execute if the first person cannot or will not execute.
+You can name more than one person as your Durable Power of Attorney.
+If you do, specify whether they can act independently or must act together.
+If you choose two people to act jointly, they may face challenges if they disagree.
+An alternative is to name one person as your primary Durable Power of Attorney and another as an alternate, who can step in if the first person is unable or unwilling to act.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.